drewyallop/barchart-ondemand-client-python/README.md

     export BARCHART_URL_BASE="marketdata.websol.barchartondemand.com"

+To enable the Financial Highlights (paid key required):

+    export BARCHART_USE_HIGHLIGHTS=True

 ### Additional remarks

 This project is not a [Barchart](http://www.barchartondemand.com/) project.
 This project was forked from [femtotrader's](http://github.com/femtotrader) project and extended/modified.